seishin77/dungeons/GDD.md

 - a `wisdom` defines his mana points : `mana = mulMana * wisdom`
 - a `charisma` defines a social modifier to buy/sell items : `socialMod = 2 * floor((charisma - 10) / 2)`

-  The social modifier gives a reduction on purchase and a better price on sale.
+  The social modifier gives a reduction (or increase) on purchase and a cheaper (or expensive) price on sale.

 ## Skills